Buying as a Gift?

 Teak is a close grained hardwood with a high natural oil content.
 This makes it hard wearing, highly resistant to rotting and almost impervious to the effects of sun, rain, frost or snow.
 These characteristics combine to make it the ideal timber for all outdoor applications.

 Many other hardwoods are used for outdoor furniture and some are even marketed as 'teak substitutes'.
 However, there is no substitute for teak and no other hardwood will perform to the same standard as teak in outdoor conditions.

 Only premium grade plantation grown teak is used for the manufacture of Gloster furniture.
 The features of premium grade teak are a straight grain structure, the absence of knots, splits or cracks and an even overall colour.

-Gloster makes furniture in two main finishes: buffed teak and natural teak.
-Teak in both of these finishes will weather to a beautiful silver grey.
+Gloster makes furniture in natural teak which will weather to a beautiful silver grey.
 Click here to learn how to maintain your teak furniture.

 It is especially important that outdoor furniture is constructed to this high standard as the ultimate service life of the furniture is determined as much by the quality of construction as by the raw materials used.

 What happens to teak before it can be used for furniture manufacture?

 Teak is an exceptionally stable timber once it has been properly seasoned and by far the most effective means of seasoning teak is to dry it in a kiln.
 A teak tree prior to felling has a moisture content of over 60%, but for furniture manufacture, this needs to be reduced to just 8-10%.